gambhirmp/personalsite/content/_index.md

 ## <span style="color: rgb(227,5,173); font-size: 25px;">Current Work</span>

 My most recent project involved using conformal prediction methods to get factuality guarantees on LLM outputs to mathematical reasoning problems, which was inspired by a paper from [Mohri and Hashimoto](https://arxiv.org/abs/2402.10978).
 This paper filtered subsets of language model outputs using a calibrated threshold of a heuristic confidence score, and employed graphical representations of reasoning paths to ensure outputs were coherent as well as factual.
-We presented this work at the Stastisical Frontiers of Large Language Models workshop @ NeurIps 2024 (my first conference!).
+We presented this work at the **Stastisical Frontiers of Large Language Models workshop @ NeurIps 2024** (my first conference!) and was accepted to **ICLR 2025**.

 I also recently looked into applying conformal prediction to neural network extensions of monte-carlo image denoising and using causal inference to represent bias in word embeddings as final projects for [CIS 6200](https://uncertaintyclass.com/) (Aaron Roth) and [CIS 6250](https://www.cis.upenn.edu/~mkearns/teaching/CIS625/) (Michael Kearns), formal writeups forthcoming.